 Last year, the company generated around $5,000m in cash from operations.
 Total capital spending clocked in at around $3,200m as per the company’s annual report, with 2020 spend set to come in at around the $3,000m mark.
-Quick math only leaves around $2,000m or so in spare change, less than its current dividend cost of circa $2,250m.
-It plans to raise its per-share dividend to $1.25, thereby increasing annual dividend spending to circa $2,700m.
+Quick math only leaves around $2,000m or so in spare change, less than the current dividend bill of circa $2,250m.
+Furthermore, it plans to raise its per-share dividend to $1.25, thereby increasing annual dividend spending to around $2,700m.
 We should find out today if the proposed raise does indeed go ahead.

 At first glance, those numbers look tight.
 That said, the above capital spending figure obviously incorporates a degree of growth.
 Or put another way, the bill would be lower if Kinder only spent what it needed to in order to maintain operations.
 So, what proportion is earmarked growth exactly?
 That’s the million dollar question.

 In order to answer it, I suppose we should start with management’s breakdown of CapEx.
 It had sustaining CapEx in the $690m region last year, with the remainder down as discretionary.
 Sounds simple enough, but there’s a twist.
 Just to confuse matters, management also says that this measure is a physical one rather than an economic one.
 Most interpretations of sustaining CapEx would be the other way around, I’d have imagined.